Sincl4ir/AssetUsageTool/README.md

 ### Know Bugs:

-There is an issue loading scenes that are part of read-only packages.
+There is an issue loading scenes that are part of read-only packages. --- FIXED

 ### To do list:

 * Refactor handlers to segregate checks depending on ObjectUsageChecker types from the class itself.
-* Testings (Diff unity versions, diferents scenarios)
 * Refactor View to read UI settings from scriptable
+* Test functionallity with nested prefabs